fabri1983/signaling_server/README.md

   (RETURN if same as keystore password): <RETURN>
 ```

-Export certificate file in X.509 for Dockerfile internal command:
+Export certificate file in X.509 in case you need to import it in an exist:
 ```bash
 keytool -export -rfc -alias tomcat -file signaling-self.crt -keystore keystore.jks
 ```
+The rfc keyword specifies base64-encoded output.

 Edit *application.properties* accordingly if you change any of above information.